-The Amiga conversion is quite good, including most of the original stage details as well as, the coin-op introduction with your plane crashing into the jungle. unfortunately the game looks like a direct port from the ST, and thus the game runs in 16 colors.
-Sprite animation is fine, and screen scrolling is fluid here (in contrast to the ST conversion which suffers from frame-rate slowdowns).
-Of course by 1987 the programmers did not use the full potential of the 16 bit home computers (Amiga, ST) and thus technically the game graphics looks like a (nice) 8 bit conversion.
-The sound here does offer sampled data, and consists of the original music and sound FX including gun-firing, explosions and mine-alert sounds during gameplay.
+GRAPHICS / SOUND The Amiga conversion is quite good, including most of the original stage details as well as the intro sequence with your plane crashing into the jungle.
+But it seems that the game looks like a direct port from the ST and thus it runs in 16 colors.
+The sprites' animation is fine and the screen scrolling is smooth (in contrast to the ST conversion that occasionally suffers from framerate issues).
+This is a 1987 game and surely the programmers apparently did not use the full potential of the 16bit home computers (Amiga, ST) so technically the game's graphics mostly look like a nice 8bit conversion.
+The sound on the Amiga does offer sampled data and consists of the original music and sound effects including gunfire, explosions and mine alert sounds during gameplay.

 CPU: Motorola MC68000 7.16 MHz MEMORY: 512KB of Chip RAM (OCS chipset - A500), 512 KB of Slow RAM or Trapdoor RAM can be added via the trapdoor expansion, up to 8 MB of Fast RAM or a Hard drive can be added via the side expansion slot.
 The ECS chipset (A500+) offered 1MB on board to 2MB (extended) of Chip RAM.
 GRAPHICS: The OCS chipset (Amiga 500) features planar graphics (codename Denise custom chip), with up to 5 bit-planes (4 in hires), allowing 2, 4, 8, 16 and 32 color screens, from a 12bit RGB palette of 4096 colors.
 Resolutions varied from 320x256 (PAL, non-interlaced, up to 4096 colors) to 640x512 (interlace, up to 4 colors).
 Two special graphics modes where also included: Extra Half Bright with 64 colors and HAM with all 4096 colors on-screen.
 The ECS chipset models (Amiga 500+) offered same features but also extra high resolution screens up to 1280x512 pixels (4 colors at once).
 SOUND: (Paula) 4 hardware-mixed channels of 8-bit sound at up to 28 kHz.
 The hardware channels had independent volumes (65 levels) and sampling rates, and mixed down to two fully left and fully right stereo outputs